 Find out if you need to pay extra for additional plug-ins to give you the necessary functionality.
 For example, Shopify is a great e-commerce system, but there are a number of added costs if you want more than the basic shipping.

 Think about hosting, backups and updates.
 Systems like WordPress and Joomla need to be hosted and updates, some of which are vital for security, must be taken care of promptly.
 So you will need to consider the cost of hosting and the reliability of your hosting provider when it comes to keeping your site running, up-to-date, and secure.
 Web-based, Software As A Service (SAAS) systems like HubSpot and Shopify doesn't require hosting and are updated automatically.

 Check if your developers require a staging server.
 To clarify, best practice dictates that you don't make major changes to a live website, so you normally change it offline and push it to a staging platform to preview and check it before you put the new version live.

 Who Should Choose Your CMS?

-The choice of content management system should be firmly based around how it is going to be used, and therefore the decision should be made by the people who are going to use it.
-In most cases that will be the marketing department, as they are the guardians of your brand and the creators of your content.
+The choice of the content management system should be firmly based on how it will be used, and therefore the decision should be made by the people who will use it.
+In most cases, that will be the marketing department, as they are the guardians of your brand and your content creators.

-In an ideal world the choice would be made in close consultation with the digital marketing agency who are going to build the site, assuming you have the sort of relationship where they provide the right advice for your business, and you can trust their judgement.
-The agency's developers need to have an in-depth knowledge of the platform to ensure you get the best result but you don't want to be pushed towards one specific platform that they like if it is not right for you.
+In an ideal world, the choice would be made in close consultation with the digital marketing agency that will build the site, assuming you have a relationship where they provide the right advice for your business, and you can trust their judgement.
+The agency's developers need in-depth knowledge of the platform to ensure you get the best result, but you don't want to be pushed towards one specific platform they like if it is not right for you.

-Choosing a CMS is not a decision for the IT department.
-They may need to get involved further down the line, perhaps with hosting, domain management or email set up, but it's the content marketers who need to be comfortable with the degree to which they can edit the site and add new content.
+Choosing a CMS platform is not a decision for the IT department.
+They may need to get involved further down the line, perhaps with hosting, domain management or email set-up, but content marketers need to be comfortable with the degree to which they can edit the site and add new content.